Below are some links to information about the DPRK

 Details of some of the work of the American Friends Service Committee in the DPRK and ways to find out more :

 - General information about the program, updates, videos, etc.

 - How AFSC engaged with the DPRK; their problems and experience

 - How to learn more about the DPRK and engage with them

 An article about the work of the Christian Friends of Korea, a US based group doing humanitarian work in the DPRK for over 20 years.

-A call by 55 civil society organisations in South Korea for the United Nations to continue the peace process between the USA and the DPRK.
+In March 2019 there was a call by 55 civil society organisations in South Korea for the United Nations to continue the peace process between the USA and the DPRK.

 The International Red Cross / Red Crescent organisation liaises with the equivalent organisation in the DPRK and IFOAM also has a program to help with organic agriculture.

 Although rather out of date, this article from The Atlantic gives some interesting insight into humanitarian work in the DPRK.